 Students are encouraged to participate in Hawthorne School's extracurricular activities as well as take advantage of city-sponsored programs.
 These activities promote positive attitudes, encourage achievement, and instill a sense of belonging among students.
 Musical theater. computer coding, Adventure Camp, and STAR enrichment programs are offered after school.
 There are also numerous clubs/programs students can participate in such as a dance program for 5th grade, Science Olympiad, a math competition, and a Wednesday morning speaker series for middle school students.
+An after school math club is also available 2 days a week in the library.

-Hawthorne School has a 1:1 iPad to student ratio for grades first and second, a 1:2 iPad to student ratio for transitional kindergarten, and a 1:1 laptop to student ratioxn for grades third through fifth.
+Hawthorne School has a 1:1 iPad to student ratio for grades first and second, a 1:2 iPad to student ratio for transitional kindergarten, and a 1:1 laptop to student ratio for grades third through eighth.
 The school library is open to students after school two days a week until 4:30 p.m.